ueberdosis/hocuspocus/docs/api/hooks/on-stateless.md

 ## Introduction

-The `onStateless` hook is called after the server has received a stateless message.
+The `onStateless` hooks are called after the server has received a stateless message.
 It should return a Promise.

 ## Hook payload